FrancesCoronel/personal-website-v3/_posts/2015-02-20-brief-thoughts-best-bootcamps-switchup.md

         ⭐️⭐️⭐️⭐️⭐️ 5/5
 12. [Dev League](https://www.devleague.com/) (Honolulu)
     -   The founders of this program are awesome!
 Paradise and coding?
-        They already know what’s up.
+        They already know what's up.
 I wrote about the admissions process here.
     -   Course Report ([3
         Reviews](https://www.coursereport.com/schools/dev-league))